seryoni/TOMSmartSole/README.md

 To learn more on this device [Read here](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le/downloads?view=all#bluefruit-le-connect-ios-slash-swift)

-Arduino Libraries:
+# Arduino Libraries:
 * [Adafruit_BluefruitLE_nRF51](https://github.com/adafruit/Adafruit_BluefruitLE_nRF51)
 * [CountUpDownTimer](https://github.com/AndrewMascolo/CountUpDownTimer)

 # Testing

-A slight modified version of 'healththermometer' sketch is used.
-It will randomly send
+TODO

+# Credits

+TODO

+## License

+This project is licensed under the terms of the MIT license.
+See the LICENSE file.